-- 1.22 We value, respect and celebrate the diversity of the communities we serve.
+- 1.18 We value, respect and celebrate the diversity of the communities we serve.
 We also recognise that Kensington and Chelsea is a borough of contrasts, and narrowing the gap is one of the cross-cutting themes of our Council Plan.
 If our community is to thrive, the Local Plan must shape development which serves all our residents.
 The Local Plan will therefore support a range of social and community uses, high standards of accessibility, providing the same standards of access to open space, and the provision of more genuinely affordable homes and workspaces.
-It will support the "walkable neighbourhood" so that all those living within the Borough will be able to easily walk or cycle to the range of local facilities, open spaces, education, sports and social and community facilities that will meet their day-to-day needs and will reduce health inequality.
-The Council also recognises the value of education and the role it has in addressing inequalities. - 1.23 It will provide the premises needed by our businesses, to ensure that the needs of our residents are met and that the Borough plays a full part in contributing to London's economy.
+It will support the "walkable neighbourhood" so that all those living within the borough will be able to easily walk or cycle to the range of local facilities, open spaces, education, sports and social and community facilities that will meet their day-to-day needs and will reduce health inequality.
+The Council also recognises the value of education and the role it has in addressing inequalities. - 1.19 It will provide the premises needed by our businesses, to ensure that the needs of our residents are met, and that the borough plays a full part in contributing to London's economy. - 1.20 The Council will ensure that engagement is undertaken in accordance with the Council's Charter for Public Participation and the Statement of Community Involvement.
+Where relevant, engagement would include codesign and consideration of trauma informed practice, acknowledging the needs of our community affected by the Grenfell Tower tragedy.
+By implementing these trauma informed practices, we aim to work towards the creation of an inclusive, sensitive and supportive suite of Development Plan Documents (DPDs) which make up the Local Plan that considers the needs and experiences of the affected community.